-The increase in research and development expenses relate to investments we are making to improve the functionality of our Aquadex FlexFlow system, including console software updates and catheter improvements.
-We expect that our research and development expenditures will increase modestly in future quarters as we continue to make improvements to our offerings.
+The increase in research and development expenses relate to investments we made to support our 510(k) submission for pediatric label modification, and to improve the functionality of our Aquadex System, including console software updates and catheter improvements.
+We expect that our research and development expenditures will decrease modestly in future periods.